QueekCode/Hangman-In-R/README.md

 Simple example of game state design.

-Coded in R to practice fundamentals.
+Coded in R to practice fundamentals in MSC2011.